susanBuck/notes/05_Laravel/14_Authentication.md

 Notes:
 + Logging in a user entails passing an array of credentials to the [`Auth::attempt()`](http://devdocs.io/laravel/api/4.2/illuminate/auth/guard#method_attempt) method.
 + We're defaulting `remember` to be true so the user will be logged in indefinitely or until they log out.
-Alternatively, you could include a checkbox in your form that lets the user specify whether they want to be remembered.
+If we wanted to make it so that users were *not* remembered when they close their browser, we'd change this to `false` *and* update `'expire_on_close'` to be `true` in `/app/storage/session.php`.
 + You don't have to hash the password, Auth will take care of that for you.
 + Because `Auth::attempt()` returns a nice boolean value of whether a login was successful, we used an *if else* statement here instead of a *try catch*.
 + On success, `Redirect::intended('/')` will send the user back to the last page they were at before they were sent to the login page.
 If there is no previous page, it goes to the specified default (in this case that's the homepage via `/`).